 Visit our Policies and Documents page .

 Most items are loaned for three weeks.
-Videos, CD-ROMs.
-DVDs. and "Fast Read" books are loaned for one week.
-"Fast View" DVDs are loaned for three days.
+DVDs, some Blu-rays, and "Fast Read" books are loaned for one week.
+"Fast View" DVD and Blu-ray movies and “Doorway to Dayton” museum passes are loaned for three days.
 You may request a longer vacation loan on most items.
 Teachers may also request longer loan periods on items for classroom use .

 Wright Library allows all patrons, regardless of age, to borrow materials from all areas of the library's collection.
 The staff does not monitor or judge the materials selection of any borrower.
 Parents are strongly encouraged to accompany their children to the library to help them slect appropriate materials.
 It is the parents' right and responsibility to monitor their child's library use.